Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Applications and Examples

-Conversely, suppose $G=1$ and the generic stacky member $\mathcal Z_{w, \Sigma}$ of the complete anti-canonical linear system is smooth.
-Then, for every nonempty $I \subseteq \{0, ..., n \}$ there exists an anti-canonical $I$-root or $I$-pointer. \end{theorem} \begin{proof} Theorem 8.1 of \cite{Fl00} states the same for the generic member without a finite group action.
+\begin{theorem}[Fletcher] Let $X_\Sigma = \P^n(a_0,\ldots,a_n)/G$ where $G$ is a finite abelian group acting multiplicatively.
+The generic stacky member $\mathcal Z_{w, \Sigma}$ of an anti-canonical linear system $F_\Xi$ in $X_\Sigma$ is smooth if for every nonempty $I \subseteq \{0, ..., n \}$ there exists an $I$-root or an $I$-pointer in $\Xi$. \end{theorem} \begin{proof} Theorem 8.1 of \cite{Fl00} states the same for the generic member without a finite group action.
 The proof demonstrates that the sum over these monomials is smooth.
 Since smoothness is an open property of a linear system, the result follows.
 Furthermore, since smoothness is a property of polynomials in $\A^{n+1} \backslash 0$, it does not depend on whether or not we quotient by $\gm$ or $\gm \times G$. \end{proof}